 Samsung has their sights set on the throne with the new Galaxy S20, Galaxy S20+ and Galaxy S20 Ultra.
 However, it wasn’t all that long ago that the company launched their ultra-premium Note 10 and Note 10+.

-We decided to do some pre-review analysis and breakdown of whether Samsung’s Note series holds its own against the company’s 2020 flagships.
-If you’re looking to decide between the two ranges, here’s what you need to know.
+We decided to breakdown whether or Samsung’s 2019 Note series can hold its own against the company’s latest S-series offering.
+If you’re looking to decide between the two ranges and find out whether bigger really does mean better when it comes to Samsung smartphones, here’s what you need to know.

 Design & Display

 At a glance, there's a lot of overlap between both Note devices and the new Galaxy S20 and Galaxy S20+.

 Both feature high-resolution screens with curved edges, in-display fingerprint sensors and center-oriented Infinity-O notches.

 That being said, there are also some notable differences when it comes to size.

 The regular Note 10 has a 6.3-inch Dynamic AMOLED display of the same quality found in the Galaxy S10.
 Meanwhile, the larger Note10+ weighs in at a hefty 6.8-inches, making it the largest Note smartphone to date.